JShad30/CADWork_full_stack/README.md

 #### Data Storage

 Database tables were created in the 'models.py' files of the apps.
-During the development phase of the project a db.sqlite3 database was used.
+During the development phase of the project a 'db.sqlite3' database was used.
+This contained the data while the project was used in my local environment.
+When the site was deployed a 'Postgres' database was attached to the project in Heroku, and this is what is being used on the live site currently.

+The static files and media files are stored within an S3 bucket in AWS environment.

 #### Version Control